 Acrivon Therapeutics, Inc., (the "Company") is a clinical stage biopharmaceutical company developing precision medicines that the Company matches to patients whose tumors are predicted to be sensitive to each specific medicine by utilizing its proteomics-based patient responder identification platform.
 Acrivon is currently advancing its lead candidate, ACR-368, (also known as prexasertib), a selective small molecule inhibitor targeting CHK1 and CHK2 in a potentially registrational Phase 2 trial across multiple tumor types.
-The Company has received Fast Track designation from the Food and Drug Administration ("FDA") for the investigation of ACR-368 as monotherapy based on OncoSignature-predicted sensitivity in patients with platinum-resistant ovarian or endometrial cancer.
-Acrivon's ACR-368 OncoSignature test, which has not yet obtained regulatory approval, has been extensively evaluated in preclinical studies, including in two separate, blinded, prospectively-designed studies on pretreatment tumor biopsies collected from past third-party Phase 2 trials in patients with ovarian cancer treated with ACR-368.
+The Company has received Fast Track designation from the Food and Drug Administration ("FDA") for the investigation of ACR-368 as monotherapy based on OncoSignature-predicted sensitivity in patients with platinumresistant ovarian or endometrial cancer.
+Acrivon's ACR-368 OncoSignature test, which has not yet obtained regulatory approval, has been extensively evaluated in preclinical studies, including in two separate, blinded, prospectively-designed studies on pretreatment tumor biopsies collected from past thirdparty Phase 2 trials in patients with ovarian cancer treated with ACR-368.
 The FDA has granted Breakthrough Device designation for the ACR-368 OncoSignature assay for the identification of ovarian cancer patients who may benefit from ACR-368 treatment.
+In April 2024, the Company reported initial positive clinical data from its ongoing registrational-intent Phase 2b trial of ACR-368 for patients with locally advanced or metastatic, recurrent platinum-resistant ovarian cancer or endometrial adenocarcinoma (data cut as of April 1, 2024), including a confirmed objective response rate (per RECIST 1.1) of 50% in the prospective cohort of OncoSignature-positive patients who were efficacy-evaluable.
 In addition to ACR-368, Acrivon is also leveraging its proprietary AP3 precision medicine platform for developing its co-crystallography-driven, internally-discovered preclinical stage pipeline programs.
 These include ACR-2316, a potent, selective WEE1/PKMYT1 inhibitor designed for superior single-agent activity as demonstrated in preclinical studies against benchmark inhibitors, and a cell cycle program with an undisclosed target.
+The Company reported in April 2024 that it is on track for Investigational New Drug filing in the third quarter of 2024, one quarter ahead of previously disclosed timelines.